1996 Libertarian National Convention

 The 1996 Libertarian National Convention was held in at the Hyatt Regency-Capitol Hill Hotel in Washington, DC, during the first weekend in July.
 Harry Browne was chosen as the party's nominee for president in the 1996 election.

 "Declare your Independence" was the theme of the convention.

 Libertarians hold a national convention, every two years to vote on party bylaws, platform and resolutions and elect national party officers and a judicial committee.
 Every four years it nominates presidential and vice presidential candidates.

+Background

 Primaries

 Some non-binding primary contests were held in some states: